carvel-dev/carvel/site/content/kapp/docs/latest/apply.md

 ### kapp.k14s.io/exists (Available in v0.43.0+)

-`kapp.k14s.io/exists` allows us to wait for non-kapp owned resources.
+`kapp.k14s.io/exists` will ensure that resource exists in Kubernetes.
+It will not be considered to be part of the app (not labeled).

-If the resource is not present already, then kapp uses the `exists` operation for such resources and waits until the resource is created by the cluster (or some external agency).
+If the resource is not present already, then kapp uses the `exists` operation and ensures that the resource exists in Kubernetes.

 If the resource already exists, kapp does not perform any operation on it (the `noop` operation is used).

 Possible values: "".

+Especially useful in scenarios where an external agency such as a controller might be creating a resource that we want to wait for.

 ### kapp.k14s.io/noop (Available in v0.43.0+)

-`kapp.k14s.io/noop` allows kapp to know about non-kapp owned resources.
+`kapp.k14s.io/noop` ensures that kapp is aware of the resource.
+It will not be considered to be part of the app (not labeled).

 kapp always uses the `noop` operation for these resources.